Climate Action & Sustainability

 Plan Development and Implementation

-The Summit Community Climate Action Plan is currently being reviewed and adopted by Summit Climate Action Collaborative member organizations, and all participating organizations are dedicating staff time to participate in development and implementation of the policies, programs and initiatives identified in the plan.
+The Summit Community Climate Action Plan was adopted by Summit Climate Action Collaborative member organizations, and all participating organizations dedicated staff time to participate in development and implementation of the policies, programs and initiatives identified in the plan.

 Over a six-month timeframe, the collaborative developed recommended approaches for reducing locally generated GHG emissions, which were then modeled for their emissions-reduction potential.
 The collaborative solicited input from energy experts and the larger community.
 The CAP outlines strategies to reduce energy use in buildings, increase the supply of clean renewable energy and reduce emissions from the transportation and waste sectors.